Street Fighter (UDON comics): Plot

 Despite becoming the new ruler of Makai after her father's death, Morrigan doesn't take her new responsibilities seriously and continues to venture into the human world.
 While battling Necalli in Brazil, she meets Lilith, who was helping Jedah in hopes that he would make her become whole again with Morrigan.
 After learning of Jedah's plans, Morrigan promises to accept Lilith's soul if she joins her to stop him.
 The two travel to Tibet to recruit Donavan Baine and Anita since they possess the Dhylec, the only weapon that can kill Jedah.
 Since not all of them have the ability to travel to Makai, they reach out to Akuma as the Satsui no Hado allows him to create a portal to the demon realm.

 Chun-Li's and Morrigan's teams end up in the Makai at the same time, where Jedah manipulates them into fighting each other.
 They stop after realizing their battle is being used to fuel the Fetus of God and team up to defeat Jedah.
 As he orders the Fetus to consume the souls of his enemies, Gill rips out his heart and Akuma kills him with the Dhylec.
 Gill intends to use the Fetus to attempt to conquer the world again, but he is brought back to life by Kolin and the Society and loses his powers in the human realm.
 Morrigan fuses with Lilith and their combined power allows them to trap the Fetus of God in the Majigen.
 The Street Fighters and Darkstalkers who were trapped there are sent back to their respective realms.
 Akuma chooses to remain in Makai so he can increase the strength of his Dark Hado.

 Most of the Street Fighters and Darkstalkers return to their normal lives.
 Elena uses her healing powers to help Victor save his companion, Emily.
 Chun-Li visits Felicia in Kansas and finds that she and Jon are now taking care of the children in the orphanage she grew up in.
 Morrigan is crowned Queen of Makai and starts taking her role more seriously with Lilith by her side.
 Ken goes to Brazil to seek Ryu's guidance in helping him control his new inner darkness that turns him into Violent Ken.

+Street Fighter 6 (2023)

+Spans issues #0 through #4, published from May 2023 to June 2023.
+Issue #0 was published on Free Comic Book Day in 2023.
+The hardcover collection of the series also included the Street Fighter 6 Evolution Special published in November 2023.